gaps-closure/gaps-closure.github.io/container_deployment.md

 ---------- | -----------------
 closure    | includes CLOSURE toolchain and related dependencies.
 Use this image for general application development. eop1dev    | additionally adds libraries for EoP1 Mission App (i.e., ActiveMQ, OpenCV, activemq-cpp, etc.).
-This image should be used if intending to run CLOSURE MDD with VSCode for EoP1 demos. (requires closure image) eop1       | additionally builds EoP1 cases 1-3 for Perspecta demos using CLOSURE toolchain from command line.
-This image can be used to rapidly deploy and execute EoP1 in a target environment (does not depend on above images). <b>TA1 has independently verified PL's EoP demos using this image</b>.
+This image should be used if intending to run CLOSURE MDD with VSCode for EoP1 demos. (requires closure image) eop1       | additionally builds EoP1 cases 1-3 automatically using CLOSURE toolchain from command line.
+This image can be used to rapidly deploy and execute EoP1 in a target environment (does not depend on above images). <b>TA1 has independently verified EoP1 demos using this image</b>.

 Build desired images:
 ```